The King and I (1999 film): Plot

-Anna goes to the King and sees that he is troubled after learning that the British are coming because he is allegedly a barbarian, which she knows is false.
-Anna advises Mongkut to throw a banquet for the British when they arrive so that he can show them he is civilized.
-At the dinner, Kralahome mentions the royal ivory pendant that the King is supposed to wear, which he gave to his son, who then gave it to Tuptim.
-When it is revealed that Chulalongkorn gave it away, Tuptim is brought in by the guards.
-Dishonored by the relationship, the King threatens to whip Tuptim to death but finds that he can't do it.
-He orders her to be sent back to Burma, but knowing that this will be a death sentence for her, Chulalongkorn turns against his father and fights off the guards, fleeing with Tuptim and escaping into the jungle with Louis on elephants.
+The King is troubled after learning that the British are coming because he is allegedly a barbarian.
+Anna advises Mongkut to throw a banquet for the British when they arrive to show that he is civilized.
+At the dinner, Kralahome reveals Chulalongkorn and Tuptim's relationship by showing Tuptim is wearing Chulalongkorn's royal ivory pendant.
+Dishonored, the King threatens to whip Tuptim to death but instead orders her to be sent back to Burma.
+Knowing that this will mean death for her, Chulalongkorn turns against his father and flees with Tuptim into the jungle.